Languages & Literature – Journalism

 Before graduation, all Delta State journalism majors intern in professional media settings, including newspapers, magazines, and television stations in the surrounding Delta region, as well as state and national media organizations.
 Through these internships, students are able to build impressive portfolios, and make connections to begin their careers.

-Those interested in knowing more about the journalism program are encouraged to contact the coordinator, Assistant Professor Patricia Roberts, by e-mail at email@example.com, or phone at 662-846-4468.
+Those interested in knowing more about the journalism program are encouraged to contact the coordinator, Professor Patricia Roberts, by e-mail at email@example.com, or phone at 662-846-4468.